-Students who do not complete the degree in the allotted time may petition the EC, which forwards accepted petitions to the Graduate Dean and the College's Committee on Graduate Studies (CoGS) for approval, for a one year extension.
-Students may petition for subsequent one year extensions, though such extensions are not guaranteed and should not be taken for granted.
-Extensions will be granted only with the support of the advisor, and the approval of the Executive

-Committee, CoGS, and the Graduate Dean.
+Students who do not complete a degree in the allotted time may petition the EC, which forwards accepted petitions to the Graduate Dean and the College's Committee on Graduate Studies (CoGS) for approval, for a one-year extension.
+Students may petition for subsequent one-year extensions.
+Extensions are not guaranteed and should not be taken for granted.
+Extensions will be granted only with the support of the advisor, and the approval of the EC, CoGS, and the Graduate Dean.
 In petitioning for extensions, students will be expected to document progress on their thesis or dissertation.